zammad/zammad-documentation/console/dangerzone-for-experts.rst

 ..
 DANGER:: Please note that the commands on this page cause **DATA LOSS**!
 Only proceed if you know what you're doing and you **have a backup**!

 ..
-Note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at our `Community <https://community.zammad.org>`_.
+Note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at the `Community <https://community.zammad.org>`_.

 Merging one users references into another user